cytosmart-bv/AxionVueOpenAPI/README.md

 ## Get stage position (Omni only)

-If you need to know where the stage is use get_position.
+If you need to know where the stage is, use get_position.
 This also works if the Omni moved without a move_stage command (e.g. when it goes to sleep).

 ```python